Generating C# from Class Diagram in Visual Studio?

 You can perform round-trip engineering in Visual Studio, to keep C# source code and class model in sync.
 In this tutorial, we will see how to create a class model in Visual Studio, and eventually generating source code from model.

-• March 6, 2016
+March 6, 2016

-• PDF
+PDF Download

 Preparation

-Design system with UML Class Diagram
+Designing a System with a UML Class Diagram

 Create C# project

-2. Right-click on the project node in Solution Explorer, and select Open Visual Paradigm from the popup menu.
+2. Right-click on the project node in Solution Explorer and select Open Visual Paradigm from the popup menu.

 Open Visual Paradigm

-3. In Diagram Navigator, right-click on class diagram and select New Class Diagram from the popup menu.
+3. In Diagram Navigator, right-click on Class Diagram and select New Class Diagram from the popup menu.

 New class diagram